bmorsky/epi-econ/README.md

 This repository contains the code used for simulations and figures in "The gig economy during an epidemic: coupling disease transmission with labour market dynamics" (20??).

+<b> Updates (March 7, 2025) </b>

+- Cleaned up (removed) some old code and renamed some files
+- Fixed some small numerical issues in solving the model in epiecon.jl
+- Consolidated all the parameter sweeps into a single file

 <b> Updates (Feb 28, 2025) </b>

 - Started working on the sensitivity analysis.
 Ran into some issues with $V_{fgs} and $V_{fgr}$ becoming negative, which caused problems calculating $\Theta_g$.